Shoulder-fired missile: Slang nicknames

+Description

 Types

-There are two kinds of shoulder-launched weapons.
-The first is the recoilless gun, which is essentially an open-breech cannon.
-When fired, the propellant gases are expelled out of the back of the weapon to alleviate the reactional force exerted from the projectile moving forward.
+There are many types of shoulder-launched missile-weapons.
+Some systems are reloadable or semi-reusable, while others are single-use disposable systems, much in the same manner as a hand grenade.
+Ammunition traditionally use the backblast principle for propulsion, meaning that when fired, the propellant gases are expelled out of the back of the weapon to alleviate the reactional force exerted from the projectile moving forward.

+If the weapon fires ammunition using fixed propellant charges, such as through cartridge cases on reloadable systems or a fixed container on singe-use systems, it is generally called a man-portable or shoulder-launched/fired recoilless rifle or recoilless gun, depending on if it uses a rifled or smoothbore barrel, essentially open-breech cannons.
+Smoothbore systems generally fire fin-stabilised munitions.

-The other type is the rocket-propelled grenade; these typically also use a small recoilless charge or compressed gas system to get the projectile out of the barrel and to a distance where the operator will not be hurt by the rocket's backblast; when the rocket ignites at a safe distance, it further accelerates the projectile or at least keeps it from decelerating in its trajectory.
+If the weapon fires rocket-propelled or rocket-assisted projectiles (booster launched), it is generally called a man-portable or shoulder-launched/fired rocket launcher or missile-system, depending on whether the ammunition is unguided or guided.
+Such systems typically use a small recoilless charge (a so-called booster charge) or compressed gas system to get the projectile out of the barrel and to a distance where the operator will not be hurt by the rocket's backblast; when the rocket ignites at a safe distance, it further accelerates the projectile or at least keeps it from decelerating in its trajectory.

-Shoulder-launched weapons may be guided or unguided.
-Missiles can either have a disposable launcher (e.g. Panzerfaust, M72 LAW) or a reusable launcher (e.g. RPG-7).

 Roles

-Shoulder-launched weapons typically fire at one of two main target types — ground targets or air targets.
+Shoulder-launched weapons typically fire at one of two main target types—ground targets or air targets.
 Weapons for use against ground targets come in a wide variety of types and sizes, with smaller, unguided weapons generally used for close range combat and larger, guided systems for longer ranges.
-Most of these weapons are primarily designed for anti-tank warfare, although they are also effective against structures and a number of weapons have been designed specifically for such targets.
+Most of these weapons are designed mainly for anti-tank warfare, as anti-tank guided missiles (ATGMs) and carry one or two (a tandem-charge) high-explosive anti-tank (HEAT) shaped charge warheads.
+However, they are also effective against structures, and many such weapons have been designed specifically for such targets.

 Anti-aircraft weapons, known as man-portable air-defense systems (MANPADS), are small surface-to-air missiles.
-They are typically infrared homing weapons and used to target helicopters, UAVs and other low-flying fixed-wing aircraft.
+They usually have infrared homing and are used against helicopters, unmanned aerial vehicles (UAVs) and other low-flying fixed-wing aircraft.